nomath4u/radiusnetworks.github.io/pibeacon/pibeacon-instructions.md

 # Next Steps

-Now you can have the tools to start developing a proximity aware mobile app or use the power of the Raspberry Pi for proximity aware automation.
+Now you can have the tools to start developing a proximity aware mobile app or use the power of the Raspberry Pi for proximity-aware automation.
 Visit our [website](http://radiusnetworks.com) to check out tools and other products and check out our [developer blog](http://developer.radiusnetworks.com/blog/) for more tutorials with the Raspberry Pi.

 # Getting Help